 Moribana – Color Scheme – Color Method – Upright Style

-Plant materials are chosen for their seasonal qualities.
-Plant Materials: Cattails, Iris Blades (Substitution for Cattail Blades), Lilies – Asiatic – “Freedom Glow”
+Plant materials are chose for their seasonal qualities.
+Plant Materials: Cattails, Iris Blades, “Freedom Glow” Asiatic Lilies

-Plant materials are chosen for seasonal qualities, elegance and unusual growth patterns much emphasized.
+Plant materials are chosen for their seasonal qualities and elegance.
+Rare and unusual growth patterns are also given much emphasis.

 Plant Materials: Plum Branches, Lilies – Asiatic – ‘Freedom Glow,’, Hosta Leaves, Miscanthus.
 Accessory Scholars Sumi-e Brush and Stand.